 US Regional Last-Mile Delivery Network

-34% lower delivery costs through ML-driven demand forecasting and route optimization.
+34% lower delivery costs with ML demand forecasting and route optimization.

-The client is a regional last-mile delivery company operating across the mid-Atlantic United States, serving approximately 140 e-commerce and retail clients.
-They run a fleet of 85 vehicles out of three distribution hubs, handling an average of 9,400 deliveries per day across a territory covering parts of Pennsylvania, New Jersey, Delaware, and Maryland.
+The client is a regional last-mile delivery company in the mid-Atlantic US, serving about 140 e-commerce and retail clients.
+They run 85 vehicles out of three distribution hubs, handling an average of 9,400 deliveries per day across parts of Pennsylvania, New Jersey, Delaware, and Maryland.

-The company had grown rapidly — 40% year-over-year volume increase over the prior two years — on the back of e-commerce acceleration.
+The company had grown fast — 40% year-over-year volume increase over two years — on e-commerce acceleration.
 But the operational model that worked at 5,000 deliveries per day was failing at 9,400.
 The core problem was planning.
-Each morning, route planners at the three hubs manually built delivery routes using a combination of a legacy routing tool and personal knowledge of the territory.
-The process started at 4:30 AM and had to be completed by 6:15 AM when drivers began loading.
-The planners were experienced and good at what they did, but 9,400 stops across 85 vehicles in 105 minutes left no room for optimization.
+Each morning, route planners at the three hubs manually built delivery routes using a legacy routing tool and personal knowledge of the territory.
+The process started at 4:30 AM and had to be done by 6:15 AM when drivers started loading.
+The planners were experienced and good, but 9,400 stops across 85 vehicles in 105 minutes left no room for optimization.

-The consequences were visible in the numbers.
-Average vehicle utilization was 64%, meaning trucks were running with a third of their capacity unused.
-Failed first-attempt deliveries ran at 14%, each one generating a redelivery that cost the company approximately $8.70.
-Fuel costs had increased 22% over the prior year, outpacing the 8% increase in fuel prices, indicating a structural routing inefficiency.
-The company was spending $3.2M annually on contract drivers to handle overflow that the existing fleet should have been able to absorb.
+The consequences showed up in the numbers.
+Average vehicle utilization was 64% — trucks running with a third of their capacity empty.
+Failed first-attempt deliveries were at 14%, each costing about $8.70 in redelivery.
+Fuel costs had risen 22% over the prior year, outpacing the 8% increase in fuel prices — a sign of structural routing inefficiency.
+The company was spending $3.2M/year on contract drivers to handle overflow the existing fleet should have absorbed.

-Demand prediction was essentially guesswork.
-Monday volumes were typically 30-40% higher than Fridays, but specific daily volume by hub and by zone was not forecasted.
-When actual volumes exceeded the morning plan — which happened roughly twice per week — the response was reactive: contract drivers pulled in at premium rates, packages held for next-day delivery, or existing routes extended past shift limits, triggering overtime.
+Demand prediction was guesswork.
+Monday volumes were typically 30-40% higher than Fridays, but specific daily volume by hub and zone wasn't forecasted.
+When actual volumes exceeded the morning plan — roughly twice a week — the response was reactive: contract drivers at premium rates, packages held for next-day, or routes extended past shift limits and into overtime.

 The CEO had evaluated three commercial route optimization platforms.
-Each quoted $180K-$350K annually and required six to nine months of implementation.
+Each quoted $180K-$350K/year and required six to nine months of implementation.
 None addressed the demand forecasting problem, which the CEO correctly identified as the upstream root cause.

-Millennial AI structured the engagement around two connected problems: knowing what tomorrow looks like, and then planning the best response to it.
-The forecasting model was built first because accurate demand prediction directly affects route planning, fleet allocation, hub staffing, and contract driver decisions.
+Two connected problems: knowing what tomorrow looks like, then planning the best response to it.
+The forecasting model came first because accurate demand prediction directly affects route planning, fleet allocation, hub staffing, and contract driver decisions.

-Three weeks were spent extracting, cleaning, and structuring 26 months of delivery data from the client's TMS, fleet GPS records, and client order feeds.
+Three weeks on extracting, cleaning, and structuring 26 months of delivery data from the client's TMS, fleet GPS records, and client order feeds.
 The data was messier than expected.
 GPS records had gaps for 12 vehicles, the TMS categorized deliveries inconsistently across hubs, and client order data arrived in four different formats.
-Building a clean, unified dataset took time, but nothing else worked without it.
-From this data, a precise operational baseline was established: actual cost per delivery by hub, by day of week, by zone, and by vehicle type.
-That baseline revealed that the cost differential between the best-performing and worst-performing hub was 41% — a gap the company had not previously quantified.
+Getting to a clean, unified dataset took time, but nothing else worked without it.
+From that data we built a precise operational baseline: actual cost per delivery by hub, day of week, zone, and vehicle type.
+The baseline showed a 41% cost gap between the best and worst performing hub — something the company had never quantified.

-The forecasting model was built to predict next-day delivery volume by hub and by delivery zone, with a 72-hour forward view updated daily.
-The model used historical delivery patterns, day-of-week and seasonal trends, client-provided order forecasts (where available), and external signals including weather forecasts and regional event calendars.
-A gradient-boosted ensemble approach outperformed the LSTM and Prophet models tested during development.
-The model was validated against eight weeks of held-out data and achieved 96.8% accuracy at the hub level and 91.4% at the zone level — compared to the planners' implicit estimates, which post-hoc analysis showed were accurate to within 15-20%.
+The forecasting model predicted next-day delivery volume by hub and delivery zone, with a 72-hour forward view updated daily.
+Inputs: historical delivery patterns, day-of-week and seasonal trends, client-provided order forecasts (where available), and external signals like weather forecasts and regional event calendars.
+A gradient-boosted ensemble outperformed the LSTM and Prophet models we tested.
+Validated against eight weeks of held-out data, the model hit 96.8% accuracy at the hub level and 91.4% at the zone level — vs. the planners' implicit estimates, which post-hoc analysis showed were accurate to within 15-20%.

-The route optimizer was built to consume the demand forecast and produce optimized route plans for each hub.
-The engine accounted for vehicle capacity, delivery time windows, driver shift limits, real-time traffic patterns, and the physical constraints of each vehicle type.
-The system generated a proposed route plan by 3:00 AM — three and a half hours before the old manual process began — giving planners time to review, adjust for local knowledge, and approve.
+The route optimizer took the demand forecast and produced optimized route plans for each hub, accounting for vehicle capacity, delivery time windows, driver shift limits, live traffic, and the physical constraints of each vehicle type.
+Proposed route plans were ready by 3:00 AM — three and a half hours before the old manual process started — giving planners time to review, adjust for local knowledge, and approve.
 Planners could override any route.
-The system was a starting point, not a mandate.
-Within four weeks, planners were accepting 88% of proposed routes without modification.
+The output was a starting point, not a mandate.
+Within four weeks, planners were accepting 88% of proposed routes without changes.

-A real-time operations dashboard was deployed at each hub, showing live vehicle positions, delivery completion rates, predicted versus actual volume, and flagging routes that were falling behind schedule.
-The dashboard also surfaced next-day and 72-hour forecasts alongside current fleet and staffing levels, enabling hub managers to make contract driver and overtime decisions a day in advance rather than reactively on the morning of.
-Integration with the client's existing TMS ensured that route plans, delivery confirmations, and exception data flowed bidirectionally without manual intervention.
+A live operations dashboard went up at each hub: live vehicle positions, delivery completion rates, predicted vs. actual volume, and flags for routes falling behind schedule.
+The dashboard also showed next-day and 72-hour forecasts alongside current fleet and staffing levels, so hub managers could make contract driver and overtime decisions a day ahead instead of reacting the morning of.
+Integration with the existing TMS meant route plans, delivery confirmations, and exception data flowed both ways without manual intervention.

 34%

-Blended across all three hubs over the first full quarter
+Blended across all three hubs, first full quarter

 96.8%